AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Experiments

-\textbf{Results Summary:} Across all three case studies, AdaptNC maintains coverage close to the target level under structural distribution shifts while recovering significantly tighter uncertainty regions than competing methods.
-By jointly adapting the nonconformity score and threshold, AdaptNC avoids the conservatism of threshold-only adaptation and the undercoverage of non-adaptive baselines, with the replay mechanism mitigating coverage shocks and stabilizing local coverage.
-This behavior is also evident in the expert weight dynamics highlighted in Figures~\ref{fig:appendix-indoor-localization-weights},~\ref{fig:appendix-socialnav-weights}, and \ref{fig:appendix-multirotor-weights}, with AdaptNC exhibiting faster reweighting than DtACI and AdaptNC without Replay.
-Further details on this analysis could be found in Appendices~\ref{appendix:indoor-localization},~\ref{appendix:social-navigation}, and, \ref{appendix:multirotor-tracking}.
+\textbf{Results Summary:} Across all three case studies, AdaptNC maintains near-target coverage under structural distribution shifts while producing significantly tighter uncertainty regions than competing methods.
+By jointly adapting the nonconformity score and threshold, it avoids the conservatism of threshold-only approaches and the undercoverage of non-adaptive baselines, with replay mitigating coverage shocks and stabilizing local coverage.
+This behavior is also reflected in the expert weight dynamics (Figures~\ref{fig:appendix-indoor-localization-weights},~\ref{fig:appendix-socialnav-weights}, and \ref{fig:appendix-multirotor-weights}), where AdaptNC exhibits faster reweighting than DtACI and AdaptNC without replay.
+Additional details are provided in Appendices~\ref{appendix:indoor-localization},~\ref{appendix:social-navigation}, and~\ref{appendix:multirotor-tracking}.